Inspiration for Your Spring Garden: Tulips Go Casual

-There’s no better place to see spring flower bulbs than Holland’s Keukenhof gardens, where you can feast your eyes on 80 acres of garden beds packed with tulips, daffodils, hyacinths, muscari, fritillaria and so much more.
+There’s no better place to see spring flower bulbs than Holland’s Keukenhof gardens.
+For eight weeks every year, you can feast your eyes on 80 acres of garden beds packed with tulips, daffodils, hyacinths, muscari, fritillaria and so much more.

-It’s hard to imagine, but Keukenhof is entirely replanted every fall with approximately 7 million bulbs.
+It’s hard to fathom, but Keukenhof is completely replanted every fall with approximately 7 million flower bulbs.
 Some areas of the garden remain much the same from year to year, but others are changed up to keep the experience fresh for those who are lucky enough to visit annually.

-I was at the Keukenhof that next spring and the plantings were breathtaking.
-The colors, foliage textures, flower sizes, heights and bloom times had been perfectly choreographed to create gardens with the look and feel of an Impressionist painting.
+I was lucky to be at the Keukenhof gardens the following spring and Jacqueline’s plantings were breathtaking.
+The colors, foliage textures, flower sizes, heights and bloom times were perfectly choreographed to create gardens with the look and feel of an Impressionist painting.

 In recent years, Jacqueline van der Kloet has added her artistry to Chicago’s Millenium Park, New York City’s Battery Park, the New York Botanical Garden, and many private gardens in the U.S. and Europe.
 Her style is informal and naturalistic — a counterpoint to the way most spring bulbs, especially tulips, are usually planted.